hsf-training/hsf-training-reana-webpage/setup.md

 ~~~
 {: .bash}

-Since the installation is short, we can do it at the beginning of the lesson.
+Since the `reana-client` installation step is short, we can do it at the beginning of the lesson.

+---

 {% include links.md %}